-Neither Minnesota Housing Finance Agency nor any of the Underwriters has authorized any dealer, broker, salesperson or other person to give any information or representations, other than those contained in this Official Statement.
+None of Minnesota Housing Finance Agency, TD Bank, N.A. (the "Initial Liquidity Provider"), or any of the Underwriters has authorized any dealer, broker, salesperson or other person to give any information or representations, other than those contained in this Official Statement.
 Prospective investors must not rely on any other information or representations as being an offer to buy.
 No person may offer or sell Series Bonds in any jurisdiction in which it is unlawful for that person to make that offer, solicitation or sale.
 The information and expressions of opinion in this Official Statement may change without notice.
-Neither the delivery of the Official Statement nor any sale of the Series Bonds will, under any circumstances, imply that there has been no change in the affairs of the Agency since the date of this Official Statement.
+Neither the delivery of the Official Statement nor any sale of the Series Bonds will, under any circumstances, imply that there has been no change in the affairs of the Agency or the Initial Liquidity Provider since the date of this Official Statement.